Medvedeva dominates, but Canada leads team competition

-GANGNEUNG, South Korea (AP) Not even a record performance by Russian figure skater Evgenia Medvedeva could put much of a crimp in Team Canada’s pursuit of Olympic gold.
+GANGNEUNG, South Korea (AP) Not even a surpassing performance by Russian figure skater Evgenia Medvedeva could put much of a crimp in Team Canada’s pursuit of Olympic gold.

 Medvedeva’s mesmerizing short program Sunday almost made everything else seem ordinary.
 Her 81.06 score broke her previous world mark as she virtually floated along the ice, nailing every element with a combination of technical skill and artistry that only she has perfected in recent years.